vahidmoeinifar/DSSS-2025/README.md

 ### 3.Background and Key Concepts
 - **Group Decision Support Systems (GDSS)** — frameworks aiding groups in collective decision-making.

-- **Information Fusion** — combining data from multiple sources to improve reliability.
+- **Information Fusion**: combining data from multiple sources to improve reliability.
-- **AI Methods** — e.g., weighted neural fusion, Dempster-Shafer theory, Bayesian models.
+- **AI​‍​‌‍​‍‌ and ML Methods**:
+	- Bayesian Fusion: A probabilistic method for combining uncertain beliefs.
+	- Weighted Neural Fusion: Employing trained networks to figure out the best fusion weights.
+	- Fuzzy Inference Systems: Being able to process qualitative or ambiguous expert input.
+	- Dempster–Shafer Theory: Using belief functions for the situations where data is uncertain and ​‍​‌‍​‍‌incomplete.

 - **Model Programming Techniques** — modular and multi-language programming to simulate systems.

 ---